Toy Example - Tabularized GiGL#

 Input Graph#

-Visualizing the input graph#
+Visualizing the Input Graph#

 from torch_geometric.data import HeteroData

-from examples.toy_visual_example.visualize import GraphVisualizer
+from gigl.common.utils.jupyter_magics import GraphVisualizer

 from gigl.src.mocking.toy_asset_mocker import load_toy_graph

-original_graph_heterodata: HeteroData = load_toy_graph(graph_config="examples/toy_visual_example/graph_config.yaml")
+original_graph_heterodata: HeteroData = load_toy_graph(graph_config_path="examples/toy_visual_example/graph_config.yaml")

 # Visualize the graph